Danish1790/Machine-Learning-Questions/InterviewQuestions.md

 Ridge regression is a regression that is employed in a Multiple regression model when Multicollinearity occurs.
 Multicollinearity is when there is a strong relationship among the independent variables.
 Ridge regression is very common with polynomial regression
 **Ridge Regression prevents overfitting.**
-Here we introduce a parameter called *alpha*.
+Here we introduce a parameter called *alpha*.This is one of the **hyperparameter** that can effect our model's performance.
 The higher the value of *alpha* the coefficients value decrease closer to 0.
 There is some important range of *alpha* values as follow:
 0
 0.001
 0.01